Safety around trees and powerlines

 Call us about trees near powerlines

-If our contractor notifies you that a work crew will be in your area and you wish to discuss vegetation around the powerlines, please email us at customerservice@powerwater.com.au or phone us on 1800 245 092.
+If our contractor notifies you that a work crew will be in your area and you wish to discuss vegetation around power lines, email customerservice@powerwater.com.au or call us on 1800 245 092.

 Contact us